Operations

 • Loss of essential context during handoffs

 Princeton Management identified fragmented communication as a primary source of operational inefficiency across its portfolio.
-After implementing NetVendor, the team centralized communication across residents, technicians, and staff, creating a single system of record for vendor coordination and maintenance workflows.
+After implementing NetVendor, every status update, decision, and handoff lived in one system of record, so context stopped slipping away between people and properties.

 Centralized systems eliminate workflow slowdowns by consolidating communication, status updates, and vendor coordination.